CARR0T02/portfolio/src/content/projects/memory-card.md

 sortOrder: 9
 title: Memory Card Project
 year: 2023
 description: A game to click on cards which have not been previously clicked.
 Includes a high score system.
-This project was created using React and Sass
+This project was created using React and Sass.
 imageSrc: /portfolio/assets/memory-card.webp
 tags: [JavaScript, React, SCSS]
 link: